AlexYoooooo/ST-v1/command phasor/readme.md

 		(2<<16)|	(0<<15)|	0,
 		(5<<16)|	(0<<15)|	3333,
 		(3<<16)|	(0<<15)|	0,
-		//Append a dead loop to prevent instruction phasor buffer overflow (65535<<16)|	(1<<15)|	0,
+		//Append a dead loop to prevent instruction parser buffer overflow (65535<<16)|	(1<<15)|	0,
 		(1<<16)|	(1<<15)|	11,
 		(65535<<16)|	(0<<15)|	0